drewpendergrass/CHEEREIO/docs/Running-the-ensemble.rst

 	    sleep 1
 	  done

-	  #CD back to run directory
-	  cd ${ENSDIR}/{RunName}_${xstr}
-	  #Everything cleaned up; we can head back to the beginning.
-	done

-If, after clean-up completes, our current date now exceeds the ensemble end time stored in the ``ens_config.json`` file, then the file ``ENSEMBLE_COMPLETE`` will appear in the Scratch directory and the while loop will terminate.
+If, after clean-up completes, our current date now exceeds the ensemble end date stored in the ``ens_config.json`` file, then the file ``ENSEMBLE_COMPLETE`` will appear in the Scratch directory and the while loop will terminate.
 However, the loop will also terminate if the ``KILL_ENS`` file is created due to a script failure.
 CHEEREIO picks the exit code for the job accordingly.

 .. code-block:: bash